GregSloan/chef_SA_demos/ComplianceAutomation.md

 Follow deployment instructions at <https://gitlab.com/compliance_automation/deploy>.
 You will need the token from step 8 of the GitLab setup, the origins and package names of the Effortless packages you'll be using, and the waiver_source_location from Waiver Files above.

+## Running Compliance Automation Demo

+### Add new compliance control

+1. Log in to Automate dashboard and show current compliance state.
+2. Describe a new control that security might want to impose on the environment
+3. Add the control to the Effortless Audit repo, commit and push the changes
+4. Browse to CI/CD Pipeline for the Effortless Audit project to show the artifact being built
+5. Use pipeline to promote to 'dev' channel
+6. Show in Automate dashboard that the 'dev' nodes have picked up the new control
+7. Promote to 'prod' channel via pipeline

+### Create waiver

+1. Explain that security has approved a waiver for the new control either for one of the environments, or for a particular server
+2. Update the relevant toml file in the waiver file repository
+3. On next scheduled Chef Client run, the change will be picked up and Audit will run automatically
+4. Show in Automate dashboard that the control was waived.